Independence Hall for History Lovers

 - Entrance to Independence Hall is by timed entry ticket only from March through December.

-- No tickets are necessary in January and February and after 5pm during summer.
+- No tickets are necessary for January and February and after 5pm during summer.

 Selecting the tour or tours to take